TReB: A Comprehensive Benchmark for Evaluating Table Reasoning Capabilities of Large Language Models: Experiments

 \subsubsection{Overall Performance Analysis}

-We summarize the average performance of all models across all tasks (as shown in Table \ref{Overall Experimental Results with ROUGE-L} and Table \ref{Overall Experimental Results with LLM-as-a-judge}).
-Table \ref{Overall Experimental Results with ROUGE-L} reports the evaluation results based on ROUGE-L, while Table \ref{Overall Experimental Results with LLM-as-a-judge} presents the results using LLM-as-a-judge.
-Among all models, QwQ-32B achieves the highest overall score, demonstrating superior performance across all six table-reasoning capabilities and inference modes.
+We summarize the average performance of all models across all tasks, with scores normalized to a 0--100 range (as shown in Table \ref{Overall Experimental Results with LLM-as-a-judge}).
+We conduct human evaluation on 5\% randomly sampled instances and the correlation between human scores and LLM-as-a-judge scores is above 0.85, demonstrating consistent judgment.

-Two trends can be observed from the results: (1) Models with higher scores in NLU and TU tend to perform better in the other four capabilities.
-This is because TU focuses on the ability to retrieve and comprehend content from tables, while NLU reflects the model's understanding of questions.
+Two trends can be observed from the results: (1) Models scoring higher on Natural Language Understanding (NLU) and Table Understanding (TU) generally perform better on other tasks, as these two skills underpin question comprehension and table content retrieval.
 Both of them serve as foundational skills for more advanced capabilities.
-(2) The datasets of Advanced Data Analysis (ADA) are more challenging versions of Table Basic/Computational Operations (TBO/TCO) and Data Analysis (DA).
+(2) The datasets of Advanced Data Analysis (ADA) are more challenging versions of Table Basic (TBO), Computational Operations (TCO), and Data Analysis (DA).
 Therefore, the scores of ADA are generally lower than other tasks due to the complexity of both the tables and the questions.
+Through error analysis, we observe that even the top-performing models still face significant challenges in multi-step conditional calculation.
+In particular, several complex tasks under ADA are universally difficult for all evaluated models.
+This result indicates that current LLMs still have substantial room to improve on complex, multi-step table reasoning.